Neo77-cyber/Jumai-Web-scraping/README.md

-This is a python script that scarpes five star phone rating from a Jumai page
+This is a python script that scarpes five star phone rating from the Jumai website